cpfaff/mspm/README.md

 It creates a new project folder in a location you desire.
 This location defaults to the current working directory.
 If you set this correctly then the new project will be created in your projects directory next to the `manage_projects.R` file.
-While you can provide any project folder name we here use a function to help us to compile consistent project names `compile_project_name()`.
-It requires your first and lat name and automatically prepends the creation date of the project which helps sorring when you have many projects in that folder (The format is `YYYY-MM-DD_your_first_name_your_last_name`).
+While you can provide any project folder name that you want we here use a constructor function of yspm to help us to compile consistent project names `compile_project_name()`.
+It requires your first and last name and automatically prepends the creation date of the project which helps sorring when you have many projects in that folder (The format is `YYYY-MM-DD_your_first_name_your_last_name`).
+You can also create your own constructor function to use here.
+The only thing you need to ensure is that your functions returns a single string with the name of the folder that you want.
+If you pass in a function into the parameter `project_name` the function `create_project` collects the parameter names and the values and stores them as metadata in the metadata folder (see below) as a file called `project.dcf`

 Note.
 The process to create a new project may take a while as it installs an independent R environment and packages into your new project.
 Afterwards you